 Monthly or semi-monthly meeting of all standing committees

-Annual Chairpersons Report is presented to the Commission for feedback.
+Annual Chairperson’s Report is presented to the Commission for feedback.

 Commissioners attend the public budget hearing and report to the Commission.

 As considered necessary the Commission may elect to have additional meetings in the months of August/September to stay current with the happenings of the budget.